Skip to content

 Light It Like Jeff: Model in a Box | Ep 23

-We’re gonna think INSIDE the box today with Nashville photographer Jeff Carpenter and model Allee Sutton.
-They’re designing this photoshoot after the 60s with white go-go boots, a fitted flower-pat...
+We’re gonna think INSIDE the box today.
+Jeff designs this photoshoot inspired by the 60s with white go-go boots, a fitted flower-patterned shift dress, and plenty of geometric shapes.

 Read more